AdobeDocs/campaign-standard.en/help/automating/using/managing-execution-options.md

 You can then retrieve your execution plan by using an EXPLAIN ANALYZE.
 For more information on this, refer to [PostgreSQL documentation](https://www.postgresql.org/docs/9.4/using-explain.html).

-If you have a sequence scan in this query, the **[!UICONTROL Diagnostic mode]** will also provide recommendations on how to create an index with the help of a filter expression.
+If you have a sequence scan in this query, the **[!UICONTROL Diagnostic mode]** will also provide recommendations to create an index with the help of a filter expression.

+![](assets/wkf_diagnostic_4.png)

 The following two conditions must be met during your workflow execution to trigger recommendations:

-* The sequence takes more than 40% time of the query.
+* The sequence scan takes more than 40% time of the query.

 * The resulting rows after the sequence scan are less than 1 % of the total rows present in the table.

-![](assets/wkf_diagnostic_4.png)
+>[!NOTE]
+>
+> These recommendations are meant for reference purposes only.

 You can manage the option from the advanced menu by selecting **[!UICONTROL Administration]** > **[!UICONTROL Application settings]** > **[!UICONTROL Options]**:

-* **[!UICONTROL Time of query execution (in milliseconds)(DiagnosticModeQueryTime)]**: From the **[!UICONTROL Value]** field, you can change the time after which the execution plan will be logged.
+* **[!UICONTROL Time of query execution (in milliseconds)(DiagnosticModeQueryTime)]**: From the **[!UICONTROL Value]** field, you can set a new time for your query execution.
+If your query execution exceeds this value, the execution plan will be logged.

     ![](assets/wkf_diagnostic_2.png)

-* **[!UICONTROL Percentage of seq scan time (DiagnosticModeSeqScanPercentage)]**: From the **[!UICONTROL Value]** field, you can change the percentage of Query time the sequence scan has to take for the recommendation to be generated.
+* **[!UICONTROL Percentage of seq scan time (DiagnosticModeSeqScanPercentage)]**: From the **[!UICONTROL Value]** field, you can change the percentage of query time the sequence scan has to take for the recommendation to be generated.

     ![](assets/wkf_diagnostic_3.png)